 \subsection{Motivation}

-We hypothesize that a new architecture combining Siamese networks and denoising autoencoders results in a more powerful method.
-Since it draws from two ideas complementing each other, they could compensate for the shortcomings of the individual components.
-More specifically, a denoising autoencoder is trained on a single corrupted view of the data, while Siamese networks use two views.
+Usually, a denoising autoencoder is trained on a single corrupted view of the data, while Siamese networks use two views.
 Additionally, Siamese networks do not aim to reconstruct the original inputs from the information its encoder extracted, while the denoising autoencoder does.
+We hypothesize combining both approaches results in a more powerful method since they compensate for the shortcomings of each other.
 This difference in behavior can be used to the benefit of self-supervision, i.e., allowing the denoising autoencoder to access two different views of the same sample.
-At the same time, the encoder used by the Siamese part is also encouraged to keep enough information for the decoder to reconstruct the inputs.
+Additionally, the encoder used by the Siamese part is encouraged to keep enough information for the decoder to reconstruct the inputs.
 This symbiosis is the fundamental design principle in SidAE.

-Intuitively, in contrast to pre-training a network with SimSiam, using SidAE should make the network learn that two views come from the same object and from which one.
-While for SimSiam, the original input is not directly used to optimize the model, as only augmented versions are fed into the model, and the loss is computed using representations in the latent space.
-In SidAE, disrupted, local information is mapped to the original, undisrupted, global information by the denoising autoencoder part.
-Autoencoders are optimized to maximize the mutual information between uncorrupted input and latent representation.
-Hence, the model is explicitly trained to encode information about the original input into the latent representations $\z_1$ and $\z_2$.
+Intuitively, in contrast to pre-training a network with SimSiam, using SidAE should make the network learn that two views come from the same object.
+In SimSiam, the original input is not directly used to optimize the model, as only augmented versions are fed into the model, and the loss is computed using representations in the latent space.
+In SidAE, however, disrupted local information is mapped to the original, undisrupted global information by the denoising autoencoder part.
+Hence, the model is explicitly encouraged to encode information about the original input $\x$ into the latent representations $\z_1$ and $\z_2$.

-Yet, compared to a denoising autoencoder, SidAE should not just be optimized to encode as much information as possible from the original input into the latent codes (while being robust to noise).
-It should also ignore specific nuisance factors.
-This is achieved by the Siamese part of its network.
+With this, compared to a denoising autoencoder, SidAE should not just be optimized to encode as much information as possible from the original input into the latent codes (while being robust to noise).
+It should also ignore specific nuisance factors, which is achieved by the Siamese part of its network.
 This should prevent the features from containing irrelevant details.
 In what follows, we will describe the architecture and specify the loss function of SidAE.
-A visual overview of SidAE is given in Figure~\ref{fig:models} (right). \looseness=-1
+A visual overview of SidAE is given in Figure~\ref{fig:models} (right).